Hugh Wheeler (East India Company officer): First Anglo-Afghan War

 Amongst the British and Indian forces who remained in Kabul was Thomas Oliver, lieutenant-colonel of the 5th Native Infantry and the husband of Wheeler's partner Frances.
 He was killed in November 1841 while defending the city from attack by the supporters of Akbar Khan, the son of deposed Dost Mohammad Khan.
 Also killed in November 1841 was Wheeler's son Frank, who was fighting in Shah Shujah Durrani's Army.
-A few months later, 6 March 1842, Frances Oliver and Wheeler were married in Agra.
-On the same day their three youngest children, Patrick, Margaret and Robert, were baptised.
+A few months later, on 6 March 1842, Frances Oliver and Wheeler were married in Agra.
+On the same day, their three youngest children, Patrick, Margaret and Robert, were baptised.
 Another son, Francis, was born three months later.